Metron-Project/metron-project.github.io/blog/2026-07-01-june-update/index.md

 ## User Account Features

 **Account deletion.** Users can now permanently delete their own account from their profile page.
 The flow includes a confirmation page with a warning about irreversible data loss, with proper session teardown on completion.

+## Metron-Tagger 4.10.1

+[metron-tagger](https://github.com/Metron-Project/metron-tagger) 4.10.1 is a small release.

+**Sweet Shop backup support.** This release improves tagging of comic backups (`.pdf`) purchased from [Sweet Shop](https://sweetshop.app/).

+This release also bumps the minimum required version of [darkseid](https://github.com/Metron-Project/darkseid) to 8.1.0.

+## Apps Using the Metron API

+### Comicbox

+[Comicbox](https://github.com/ajslater/comicbox) by [AJ Slater](https://github.com/ajslater) is a comic book archive metadata reader and writer that recently added Metron support:

+- **Online metadata tagging.** A new `--online` flag enables automated metadata fetching from Metron (and Comic Vine), with matching by series, issue, and year backed by cover-image verification.
+- **Confidence-based matching modes.** Users can choose from `ask`, `careful`, `auto`, and `eager` modes to control how aggressively comicbox applies matches.
+- **Direct ID tagging.** The `--id` and `--series-id` options allow tagging a file directly against a known Metron record.
+- **Credential management.** Metron credentials can be stored via environment variables or the system keyring, with disk-based caching and a configurable TTL to reduce API calls.
+- **Sweet Shop filename support.** comicbox now recognizes the kebab-case filename format used by [Sweet Shop](https://sweetshop.app/) comic backups.
+- **PDF cover matching.** Online cover matching supports PDFs by rasterizing the cover page before perceptual hashing.

+### Metron Comics (iOS)

+[Metron Comics](https://apps.apple.com/us/app/metron-comics/id6767698743) is a free, ad-free iPhone and iPad app by Bryan Deemer that brings the Metron database to your iPhone, iPad, Mac, and Apple Vision.
+It's a great way to browse the Metron database on the go.

+### List Your Software

+If you've built something that uses the Metron API, we'd love to feature it!
+We maintain a [software wiki page](https://metron.cloud/wiki/software/) where developers can promote their projects to the Metron community.

 ## OpenCollective